ric2b/Vivaldi-browser/chromium/docs/sublime_ide.md

 website.
 Once the package manager is installed, restart Sublime.

 To install a package, press `Ctrl + Shift + P` and select `Package Manager:
-Install Package` (the string match is fairly leniant; you can just type `"instp"` and it should find it).
+Install Package` (the string match is fairly lenient; you can just type `"instp"` and it should find it).
 Then type or select the package you want to install.